Black Lives Matter at School

 Luke Michener and Terry Jess are both white, male educators who teach at Bellevue High School in Washington state.
 They feel they have little to add to conversations about race with students and colleagues of color that those students and colleagues don’t already know themselves, based upon their own experiences.

 On the other hand, Terry and Luke feel they do have a lot to offer other white educators who are committed to racial equity in education but may not know where to begin.

 Inspired by their own work with students, as well as conversations they had at the 2017 NEA Conference on Racial and Social Justice, Terry and Luke set about creating a series of YouTube videos they hoped could provide other white educators with ideas, insights and tools to better engage in racial equity work in their own schools and communities.

 Racial Justice in Education

-Pledge to take actions that will address access and opportunity for all students by highlighting inequities and increasing awareness, organizing for change, and growing the movement.
+Pledge to take actions that will address access and opportunity for all students by highlighting inequities, increasing awareness, and organizing for change.

 Talking About Race

 See resources, including classroom appropriate lesson plans, along with guides on how to have tough conversations with peers and students.